 During mission execution, leaders must ensure their subordinates properly understand and execute risk management controls.
 Leaders must continuously evaluate the unit's effectiveness in managing risks to gain insight into areas that need improvement.

 c.
-Commander's Guidance.
-The SBCT commander gives the company battalion commanders and staff direction, sets priorities, and establishes the command climate (values, attitudes, and beliefs).
+Commanders Guidance.
+The company commander gives the platoon leaders direction, sets priorities, and establishes the command climate (values, attitudes, and beliefs).
 Successful preservation of combat power requires him to imbed risk management into individual behavior.
-To fulfill this commitment, the commander must exercise creative leadership, innovative planning, and careful management.
-Most importantly, he must demonstrate support for the risk management process.
+To fulfill this commitment, leaders must exercise creative leadership, innovative planning, and careful management.
+Most importantly, the commander must demonstrate support for the risk management process within the troop-leading procedures.
 The commander and others in the chain of command can establish a command climate favorable to risk management integration by

 d.
 Leader Responsibility.
 For the commander, his subordinate leaders, and individual soldiers alike, responsibilities in managing risk include the following:

 Fratricide avoidance is a complex problem defying simple solutions.
-Fratricide can be defined broadly as employing friendly weapons and munitions with the intent of killing the enemy or destroying his equipment or facilities but resulting in unforeseen and unintentional death or injury to friendly personnel.
+Fratricide can be defined broadly as the unforeseen and unintentional death or injury to friendly personnel and damage of or loss of equipment as a result of employing friendly weapons and munitions with the intent of killing the enemy or destroying his equipment or facilities.
 This section focuses on actions leaders can take to reduce the risk and occurrence of fratricide using current resources.

-The modern battlefield is more lethal than any in history.
+The modern battlefield is more lethal than any battlefield in history.
 The tempo of operations is rapid, and the nonlinear nature of the battlefield creates command and control challenges for unit leaders.
-The accuracy and lethality of modern weapons make it possible to engage and destroy targets at extended ranges.
-However, the ability of US forces to acquire targets using thermal imagery and other sophisticated sighting systems exceeds its capability to identify these targets accurately.
+The accuracy and lethality of modern weapons make it possible to engage and destroy enemy targets at extended ranges.
+However, the ability of US forces to acquire targets using thermal imagery and other sophisticated sighting systems exceeds its capability to accurately identify these targets.
 Consequently, friendly elements can be engaged unintentionally and destroyed in a matter of seconds.
 Added to this is battlefield obscuration, which becomes a critical consideration whenever thermal sights are the primary source of target identification.
 Rain, dust, fog, smoke, and snow degrade identification capability by reducing the intensity and clarity of thermal images.
 On the battlefield, positive visual identification cannot be the sole engagement criteria at ranges beyond 1,000 meters.
-An accurate COP is essential and must be maintained throughout any operation.
+A common operational picture, either digital or analog, is essential and must be maintained throughout any operation.

 Reduction of fratricide risk begins during the planning phase of an operation and continues through preparation and execution.
-Risk identification must be conducted at all levels during each phase.
-The results must be clearly communicated up and down the chain of command so risk assessment can begin.
-The following paragraphs cover considerations influencing risk identification and focus on measures the leader can implement to make the identification process more effective and help prevent friendly fire incidents from occurring.
+Risk identification must be conducted at all levels during each phase and the results clearly communicated up and down the chain of command so risk assessment can begin.
+The following paragraphs cover considerations influencing risk identification and focuses on measures the leader can implement to make the identification process more effective and help prevent friendly fire incidents from occurring.

 A thoroughly developed, clearly communicated, and completely understood plan helps minimize fratricide risk.
 The following factors affect the potential for fratricide in a given operation:

-Graphics are a basic tool commanders at all levels use to clarify their intent, add precision to their concept, and communicate their plan to subordinates.
+Graphics are a basic tool commanders at all levels use to clarify their intent, add precision to their concept, and clearly communicate their plan to subordinates.
 Graphics can be a very useful tool in reducing the risk of fratricide.
 Each commander must understand the definitions and purposes of operational graphics and the techniques of their employment.
-(See FM 101-5-1 for the definitions of each type of graphic control measure.)
+FM 1-02 (101-5-1) defines each type of graphic control measure.

-Confirmation briefs and rehearsals are primary tools for identifying and reducing fratricide risk during the preparation phase.
+Confirmation briefs and rehearsals are primary tools for identifying and reducing fratricide risk during preparation for an operation.
 The following are considerations for their use:

 a.
 Confirmation briefs and rehearsals ensure subordinates know where fratricide risks exist and what to do to reduce or eliminate them.